RevenueHunt/docs/docs/tutorials/getting-started.md

 ## [Connect](https://docs.revenuehunt.com/reference/quiz-builder/#connect)

-If you want to do more with your Shop Quiz: Product Recommendation Quiz, try integrating it with other tools.
+If you want to do more with your RevenueHunt Product Recommendation Quiz, try integrating it with other tools.

 - The [`Connect`](https://docs.revenuehunt.com/reference/quiz-builder/#connect) section lets you see all our integrations.
 - To set this up, select a platform and click `connect`.